Kirsty Adamson

 Career

-Kirsty graduated with a first class degree in Law from London South Bank University in 2018.
-While at university, Kirsty threw herself into gaining practical work experience, completing a work placement at broadcasting and telecommunications regulator, Ofcom, and volunteering at the university’s Legal Advice Clinic.
+Kirsty graduated with a first-class Law degree from London South Bank University in 2018.
+During her studies, she developed practical legal experience through a placement at Ofcom and by volunteering at the university’s Legal Advice Clinic.

-Kirsty started her legal career at a property litigation firm where she worked on a diverse range of cases, including lease forfeitures and the recovery of service charges and ground rent.
+Kirsty began her legal career at a niche property litigation firm, where she worked on matters including lease forfeiture and the recovery of service charges and ground rent.

 Expertise